SalomonMetre/little_house_clothes_mngmnt_ai/README.md

 flutter run

-This will launch the app on your connected device or emulator.
+This command will launch the app on your connected device or emulator.

 📂 Project Structure
-A brief overview of the main folders and files:
+A clean overview of the project's folder hierarchy:

-.
-├── android/            # Android-specific files and settings ├── ios/                # iOS-specific files and settings ├── lib/                # All the Dart code for the application │   ├── main.dart       # The app's entry point
+little_house_clothing_catalog/
+├── android/
+├── ios/
+├── lib/
+│   ├── main.dart
-│   ├── screens/        # UI for major pages (e.g., Catalog, Details)
+│   ├── screens/          # Major UI views (e.g., Catalog, ProductDetail)
 │   ├── widgets/          # Reusable UI components
-│   └── services/       # Code for API calls to the FastAPI backend └── pubspec.yaml        # Project dependencies and asset declarations
+│   └── services/         # API clients and data fetching logic └── pubspec.yaml          # Project dependencies

 👋 Contributing
 We welcome contributions!
-If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or find a bug, please feel free to open an issue or submit a pull request.

 📝 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.